DataDog/hiring-engineers/answers.md

 We've successfully built some functional graphs but no matter how nice they look you probably don't want to sit and stare and them 24 hours a day waiting for something to happen.
 Luckily Datadog provides a comprehensive monitoring tool where you can configure automated alerts to notify yourself and your relevant team members when your data meets specified criteria.

-For this example we're going to monitor the custom metric (`my_metric`) that we created earlier.
+For this example we're going to monitor the custom metric, `my_metric`, that we created earlier.
 To get started, navigate to the manage monitors tab, select 'New Monitor', and select 'Metric'.

 ![CreateMonitor.gif](https://ddhiringexercise.s3-us-west-2.amazonaws.com/assetsv2/CreateMonitor.gif)

+Once inside of the monitor editor you'll need to do a few things:

+1. Set the detection method: for this example we'll be using the default `Threshold Alert`
+1. Define the Metric: choose `my_metric` from the dropdown and set your hostmachine as the source.
+1. Set the alert conditions:

 //---------------------------------------------------------------------------------